10 Signs of Internet Addiction that are Commonly Mistaken

 Signs of Internet Addiction

-If you have an extremely hard time getting off the Internet you may be addicted.
+If you have an extremely hard time getting off the internet, you may be addicted.

-3. Failing to Stop
+3. Attempting and Failing to Stop

 4. Relationship Problems